 - Vendors are increasingly divided into "platform" and "portfolio" providers—the latter providing products with little underlying integration

-- By 2025, 70% of organisations will reduce to a maximum of three the number of vendors they use to secure cloud-native applications
+- By 2025, 70% of organizations will reduce to a maximum of three the number of vendors they use to secure cloud-native applications

 - By 2027, half of the mid-market security buyers will use XDR to help consolidate security technologies such as endpoint, cloud, and identity

 - Vendors are increasingly integrating diverse security capabilities into a single platform.
-Those which minimise the number of consoles and configuration planes, and reuse components and information, will generate the biggest benefits
+Those which minimize the number of consoles and configuration planes, and reuse components and information, will generate the biggest benefits

 The power of one